wu-lee/rushkoff-archive/docs/_articles/0013-hack-money-hack-banking.md

 ---
 id: 13
 title: Hack Money, Hack Banking
+subtitle:
 date: '2009-03-20T04:00:00.000Z'
-publication:
-  id: 3
-  title: Arthur
+publication: Arthur
-  slug: arthur
-  created_at: '2020-08-03T15:07:46.000Z'
-  updated_at: '2020-08-03T15:07:46.000Z'
 blurb:
 notes:
 refs:
 sources:
-published:
+published: false
 img:
 slug: 0013-hack-money-hack-banking
 created_at: '2020-08-02T00:43:52.000Z'
 updated_at: '2020-08-02T02:17:18.000Z'
 ---
-I've received a ton of great email and response from [last week’s piece \[“Let It Die”\]](http://bit.ly/14lo7S) on letting the banks die and letting the market go down another 70 percent.
+I've received a ton of great email and response from [last week’s piece \\[“Let It Die”\\]](http://bit.ly/14lo7S) on letting the banks die and letting the market go down another 70 percent.
 My commentary also generated some confusion, though, so I’d like to clarify and expand on a few points.
 (I’ll do this again on [WFMU](http://www.wfmu.org/schedule#RK) on Monday evening, when I’ll have the opportunity to take some calls and actually converse.)

 First off, and I can’t stress this enough: Commerce is good.
 Commerce is not the problem.
 Monopolies are.